harrisonkwhite/zeta_framework/README.md

 # Zeta Framework

 This is a framework in C++ for developing 2D games, developed mostly for personal use.
-It currently only supports Windows.

 You can find it being put to use in my in-development game [Kaōzeth](https://github.com/harrisonkwhite/kaozeth).